glynnbird/couchimport/README.md

 * COUCH_PREVIEW - run in preview mode
 * COUCH_IGNORE_FIELDS - a comma-separated list of field names to ignore on import or export e.g. price,url,image
 * COUCH_OVERWRITE - overwrite existing document revisions with supplied data
+* COUCH_PARALLELISM - the maximum number of HTTP requests to have in flight at any one time (default: 1)
+* COUCH_MAX_WPS - the maximum number of write API calls to make per second (rate limiting) (default: 0 - no rate limiting)

 ## Command-line parameters